jetbrains-academy/Functional_Programming_Scala/Monads/Non-Determinism with Lists/task.md

 `List` is not the only collection that can describe non-determinism; another is `Set`.
 The difference between the two is that the latter doesn't care about repeats, while the former retains all of them.
 You can choose the suitable collection based on the problem at hand.
-For `factors` it may be sensible to use `Set`, because we only care about unique factors.
+For `factors`, it may make sense to use `Set`, because we only care about unique factors.

 ```scala
 // The non-deterministic function to compute all factors of a number